 Understanding Student Loan Limits

 Student loans backed by the Federal government are capped at amounts expected to pay for college costs, not for new sports cars or airline tickets to the beaches of Thailand.
-At the beginning of 2015, students in the United States owed $1.2 trillion dollars on their loans, according to the National Journal.
-More problematic was the reported 7 million Americans defaulting on their loans.
+At the beginning of 2017, students in the United States owed $1.4 trillion dollars on their loans.

 - Annual Loan Limits.
 The maximum in terms of dollars a student may borrow for one academic year (9 months or 12).